abates/abates/README.md

 #### Hobbies and Interests

-I am married and have two kids and I love spending time with them.
+I am married and have two kids and I love spending time with my family.
 We go on hikes together and work in the yard together.
 I am a den leader for my daughter's cub scout den and am a committee member in my son's scout troop.
 When I'm not hanging out with my family I love to tinker with home automation.
 I have an instance of [Home Assistant](https://www.home-assistant.io/) running on a RaspberryPi and